An epic, true Himalayan trek to Kangchenjunga North and South Base Camps.

 Included Meals: Breakfast

 The price shown is for guideline purposes only.
-The price is inclusive of all accommodation described in the detailed itinerary, all airport and land transfers, all internal flights as indicated in the itinerary, meals as indicated in the itinerary (all meals on trek), porterage on trek, Kangchenjunga trekking permits & National Park fees & a Snow Cat Travel Trekking Guide.
-All guides are english-speaking, professionals and fully licensed.
+The price is inclusive of all accommodation described in the detailed itinerary, all airport and land transfers, all internal flights as indicated in the itinerary, meals as indicated in the itinerary (all meals on trek), porterage on trek, Kangchenjunga National Park fees, and a Snow Cat Travel Trekking Guide.
+All guides are English-speaking professionals and fully licenced.